 The real value in the Query Builder is the ability to use it to formulate your own queries.
 An important help in this is the Autocomplete Search feature, which will help you to find the correct biological entities and relationships that you are interested in for your query.

-With the help of the autocomplete search function you can redefine any of the biological entities or the relationships from a query.
+With the help of the autocomplete search function you can quickly and efficiently redefine any of the biological entities or the relationships from a query.
 Figure 13 shows the results after replacing FOXO4 with MYC in line 1, and the GO term “response to hypoxia” with ‘response to ionizing radiation” (line 2).
 This illustrates that all the examples from 1a to 1e can be used as templates for your own queries, and you will appreciate better the versatility of the App when tweaking these queries.

 The next step is to learn how to create your own queries from scratch.
 For an introduction to that, please continue to the App Manual.
+More examples on how to use the BioGateway App to tackle Biological questions can also be found in the Use Cases page.